rails/rails/guides/source/action_view_overview.md

 <% end %>
 ```

-This example would output the following:
+this would output the following:

 ```html
 <div class='box'>